Learning Outcomes

 The main categories of specified investments include:

-- Debentures and bonds (corporate debt instruments)
+- debentures and loan stock (corporate debt instruments)

-- Government and public securities (e.g., gilts)
+- government and public securities (e.g. gilts)

-- Insurance contracts (life, general, annuities)
+- contracts of insurance (life, general and annuities)

-- Options, futures, and contracts for differences (derivatives)
+- options, futures, and contracts for differences (derivatives)

 Some assets are not specified investments, such as freehold land, physical goods, or most intellectual property rights.
+Activities in relation to those assets will not be regulated under FSMA unless a distinct regulated activity is engaged.

 Regulated Activities